Klettner/MM-Remote/README.md

 ### v1.0.3 ###
   * Start a timer on the mirror
   * Start a stop-watch :hourglass_flowing_sand: on the mirror
   * Hide and reorder default commands on the Home-tab

+&nbsp;
 ## Dependencies ##

 ### Required :warning: (the app won't work without it): ###